FDA seems poised to approve a new drug for ALS, but does it work?

 Advice to the advisors

-Typically, that kind of response would have been the end of it, at least until Amylix was ready to present data from a much larger study, which is already underway.
+Typically, that kind of response would have been the end of it, at least until Amylyx was ready to present data from a much larger study, which is already underway.

 But after the March meeting, ALS patients and family members took to the Internet.